louisedelaigue/SO279_cruise_processing/README.md

 Scripts below are used in the processing of CTD and UWS data.
 Each script's function is briefly highlighted and variables are listed.
 More details can be found in _methods.docx_ (main folder, to be updated).

 All calculations pertainting to the carbonate system were done using the Python toolbox [PyCO2SYS](https://pyco2sys.readthedocs.io/en/latest/) and default carbonic acid dissociation constants (Sulpis et al., 2020).
+VINDTA lab analysis was processed using the packages [Calkulate](https://calkulate.readthedocs.io/en/latest/) and [koolstof](https://github.com/mvdh7/koolstof).

 All column header abbreviations and variable flags follow _Best Practice Data Standards for Discrete Chemical Oceanographic Observations_ (Jiang et al, in prep).